Majd al-Krum: 1936–1939 revolt

 During the 1936–1939 Arab revolt against British rule and increased Jewish settlement in Palestine, Majd al-Krum was one of the first villages in the Galilee to participate in the revolt.
 A resident, Abu Faris, claimed he was the first individual to take up arms in the Galilee during the revolt and the first to have his house demolished by the British as punishment for his participation.
 (Note: Abu Faris claims to have become the second-in-command of the revolt in the Galilee until 1938 when he refused an order to assassinate a Palestinian Arab supporter of the Peel Commission partition plan for Palestine into Jewish and Arab states.
 Abu Faris later left Palestine for Lebanon after a major political leader of the revolt, Amin al-Husayni, ordered his assassination.
 He later settled in Kafr Yasif, possibly to avoid punishment for his alleged killing of a man in Majd al-Krum before the 1936 revolt.)
 The British blew up a number of homes in Majd al-Krum during the revolt as a punitive measure, including the home of Hussein Abu Ramhin.

-On 11 March 1938, British forces surronded a house in Majd al-Krum in an attempt to capture a fighter, Rashid Abd Salim Manna; the latter escaped but his brother Shakir was shot and killed.
-Fighters from the village later fought an engagement with the British at Yarka, on 22 December 1938, where two cousins from Majd al-Krum, Ahmad Hussein Bishr and Kamil Hamad Bishr, were slain.
+On 11 March 1938, British forces surrounded a house in Majd al-Krum in an attempt to capture a fighter, Rashid Abd Salim Manna; the latter escaped but his brother Shakir was shot and killed.
+Fighters from the village later fought the British at Yarka, on 22 December 1938, where two cousins from Majd al-Krum, Ahmad Hussein Bishr and Kamil Hamad Bishr, were slain.
 The last battle in which Majd al-Krum's fighters participated was in the Layyat plain west of the village on 19 July 1939, which ended with eight Arab fighters slain.